 SECTION 1.
 There shall be a Board of Directors of this Corporation consisting of the following:

 a.
-The President, First Vice-President, Second Vice-President, Secretary, Treasurer, Immediate Past President, and the Chairperson of each chapter of the Corporation.
+The President, First Vice-President, Second Vice-President, Secretary, Treasurer, Immediate Past President, Associate Member President and the Chairperson of each chapter of the Corporation.
 Any professional member in good standing can be considered for these positions, except for the Associate Member President.

 b.
-The Association Membership President, the Director(s) at Large and Director of Fundraising are non-voting members.
+The Director(s) at Large, Director of Fundraising and Committee Chairs are non-voting members.
 There may be one (1) or two (2) Director(s) at Large.
 The President shall serve in a non-voting capacity unless his/her vote is necessary to break a tie.
 In the event there is no representative of the American Saddlebred, Morgan, or Hackney breeds on the elected Board of Directors, the Executive Board may allow a breed representative to hold a non-voting seat at all Board of Directors meetings.

 SECTION 2.
 The Director(s) at Large shall be appointed by the President, for a period of one (1) year but for no more than four (4) consecutive years and may be replaced by the President.
 The Director(s) at Large shall be a former President or former member of the Executive Board.
 The Director of Fundraising may be appointed to the Executive Board by the President.

 SECTION 3.
 The Board of Directors shall be the governing body of the Corporation; shall have charge of the affairs, funds, and property of the Corporation; and shall report its activities to the Corporation by the Secretary at each meeting.